curityio/spa-using-token-handler/doc/Standard.md

 ## Developing the SPA Locally

-If you want to develop the SPA locally, with deployed token handler components, built it like this.\
+If you want to develop the SPA locally, with deployed token handler components, build it like this.\
 The build script will enter webpack watch mode:

 ```bash